Ali Laarayedh: Career

 On 20 December 2011, after President Ben Ali was deposed, he joined the Jebali Cabinet as Minister of the Interior.
 He vowed to support peace in Tunisia, rejecting religious extremism, tribalism or regionalism.
 On 22 February 2013, Laarayedh was appointed prime minister after Hamadi Jebali resigned from office.
 Laarayedh in turn resigned on 9 January 2014.

+After being detained for some hours on 19 September 2022, Laarayedh was arrested on 19 December 2022 on accusations alongside others of facilitating the departure of Tunisians to fight with armed rebel groups in the Syrian conflict.
+On 2 May 2025, he was sentenced to 34 years' imprisonment over the charges.
+On 27 February 2026, his sentence was reduced to 24 years in prison, while seven co-defendants, including former interior ministry officials, received prison terms ranging from three to 24 years.

 Personal life

 Laarayedh is married and has three children.
 His wife is a medical technician.